jlpteaching/gem5-assignment-template/README.md

 You can import this workload into your configuration script from `workloads/matmul_workload.py` as `IKJMatMulWorkload`.

-I have provided a ready made binary for this implementation.
+I have provided a ready-made binary for this implementation.
 However, if you need to compile your own binary, you can run the command below in `workloads/matmul`.

 ```shell
 make mm-ikj-gem5
 ```

-**CAUTION**: the above command generates a binary that could only be run with gem5.
+**CAUTION**: The above command generates a binary that could only be run with gem5.
-Running this binaries on your host will result in multiple errors.
+Running these binaries on your host will result in multiple errors.

 ### Blocked matrix multiplication